+61 411 422 002

 One consideration is how you will use the vehicle.
 Are you using it for commercial purposes, a truck driver with a truck; a courier with a van?
 Having lots of holidays?
 In which case a campervan or four-wheel drive (depending on the terrain) might do.
 Or maybe you just want to cruise in a luxury sports car.
 Other factors you might consider are your budget, storage space, fuel efficiency and the list goes on.
 This list of needs changes as you refine your search and you learn more about what is available.

 With a video brief you are essentially following the same process to get the video that suits your requirements.
-By considering the right questions you have a greater chance of getting the most out of your video marketing strategy.
+By considering the right questions you have a greater chance of getting the most out of your video messaging strategy.
 Of course choosing a video is not as intuitive as choosing a car, which is why we developed our own video brief document.
 All you have to do is fill in as many of the questions as you can and find the answers for the ones you can’t, then you’ll be well on your way to getting the most out of your video budget and producing a video that is going to be aligned to your objectives.

 But a video brief not only helps you formulate what you need, it also allows us to come into your project with a clearer understanding of what you want.